coleca24/csce240_f21_p3/ProjectDescription.md

 - `ArrayList<T> & operator--()`
   - Pre
   - We are going to be inventive here!
 The `operator--` in this case will mean removal of the last element of the `data` array.
+  - If the `data` array is empty then it should just return an empty object and make no changes to itself
   - **Should modify the calling object**
   - For example:
 ```